Buck-O-Nine: 1991 to 1993

-Likewise, Dan Albert and Tony Curry had been playing together in reggae bands, including T. Irie Dread, for several years, and had developed a large repertoire of horn lines and riffs that had gone unused, yet somehow fit perfectly into many of the songs Buck-O-Nine would write over the next several years.
+Likewise, Dan Albert and Tony Curry had been playing together in reggae bands, including T. Irie Dread, for several years, and had developed a large repertoire of horn lines and riffs that had gone unused, yet somehow fit into many of the songs Buck-O-Nine would write over the next several years.
 Albert and Curry still occasionally perform with T. Irie Dread in and around San Diego.

 By the end of 1992, the band prepared to release a twelve song demo tape entitled Buck Naked, which featured a cartoon drawing by then drummer Steve Bauer, depicting a naked deer sheepishly covering its private parts.
 Steve was attending art school at the time, and used the album art as one of his class projects.

 During the recording process, Jonas Kleiner was recruited to play guitar.
 Kleiner's first rehearsal with the Buck-O-Nine was remarkable in that the band had spent the entire day auditioning guitar players, and Jonas was the last person scheduled to show up.
 None of the previous guitarists had come close to being able to play the ska style that the music demanded.
 When Jonas began jamming, his style fit in with the band immediately.
 Jonas' previous experience playing in various Arizona punk and ska bands became an asset to Buck-O-Nine, and over the years his guitar work would provide the musical foundation for many songs.

 Most of the guitar tracks on the demo were recorded by bass player Scott Kennerly, with Jonas recording guitar tracks on one song.
 The demo was released on cassette tape on the band's own pseudo record label, Working Class Records.
 Working Class Records would also be the pseudo home of the band The Mountain Men, which was composed of friends and roommates of some members of Buck-O-Nine.

 Shortly after the demo was released, a 7" record, known as the California 7", was released on Silver Girl Records.
 The front cover of the record sleeve features the license plate from Kennerly's truck, attached to the bumper of an old car at a junk-yard and photographed by Kennerly.